l7mp/learning-go/99-labs/02-webapps/README.md

 ...
 ```

+> **Warning**
-> **Warning**: Make sure you understand and practice the above, throughout the rest of this lab and the subsequent ones we silently assume you're using `minikube image` to build images and use the local image names (i.e., those with the prefix `localhost/`) for Kubernetes.
+> Make sure you understand and practice the above, throughout the rest of this lab and the subsequent ones we silently assume you're using `minikube image` to build images and use the local image names (i.e., those with the prefix `localhost/`) for Kubernetes.

 ### Pods